tezos/tezos-mirror/docs/protocols/014_kathmandu.rst

 - The ``helpers/scripts/run_operation`` RPC now checks whether all operations in a batch have the same source.
 (MR :gl:`!5557`)

+- Fix a discrepancy in gas consumption of contract origination between dry run and actual application (MR :gl:`!5659`)

+- Fix the ``delegated_balance`` rpc, which reported an incorrect value for delegates that have frozen bonds (MR :gl:`!5765`)

 Minor Changes
 -------------